Windows 10 IoT Enterprise, provides developers with many on-screen keyboard features to enhance the user-experience.

-The new keyboard implementation provides the following benefits to your headed device development:
+The keyboard implementation provides the following benefits to your headed device development:

 - The entire set of Windows keyboard language layouts